-Anecdotally, Dr. Deborah Proctor related to us an unexpected advantage of the match, which is that it changed not only the timing but also the nature of interviews between candidates and fellowship programs.
+There is an additional unexpected advantage of the match.
+It changed not only the timing but also the nature of interviews between candidates and fellowship programs (Niederle, Proctor and Roth 2008).
 Interviews conducted prior to the match were more informative than those that had been conducted as part of the decentralized hiring process, and not only because they are now conducted later in applicants' careers, and hence with more information.
 The early impression is that the fact that interviews no longer lead immediately to offers changes the interaction: Candidates are more relaxed, less anxious to please, and the discussion is more focused on the fellowship and the candidate, i.e. on the transfer of information relevant to evaluating the quality of the match between that candidate and that position.